 Florence Smith Jacobsen Scholarship

 A generous gift from Florence S. and Ted C. Jacobsen established the Jacobsen Scholars program at the CSW in 1998.
-The emphasis of study for Jacobsen Scholars is academicallybased community scholarship and service that focuses on issues of concern to women, with particular emphasis on strengthening families.
+The emphasis of study for Jacobsen Scholars is academically-based community scholarship and service that focuses on issues of concern to women, with particular emphasis on strengthening families.
 Whenever possible, recipients work in collaboration with the Belle S. Spafford Endowed Chair at the CSW and the University’s Lowell Bennion Community Service Center.
+Click here for the Florence Smith Jacobsen Scholarship application.

 Lou Ann B. Jorgensen Scholarship

 This scholarship supports PhD students who demonstrate excellence in scholarship at the doctoral level.
-Dr. Jorgensen gave generously of her time and energy in her work with doctoral students while she was associate dean and she continues to support the College in many ways.
+Dr. Jorgensen gave generously of her time and energy in her work with doctoral students while she was associate dean and she continued to support the College in many ways throughout her lifetime.

 Hank Liese Scholarship